namitham1995/news-sentiment-dashboard/readme.md

-# NEWS SENTIMENT ANALYSIS DASHBOAR
+# NEWS SENTIMENT ANALYSIS DASHBOARD

 This is a full-stack, production-ready dashboard that automatically fetches news headlines, analyzes sentiment using NLP, and displays real-time insights through an interactive Streamlit web interface — all containerized and deployed on AWS.